openconfig/featureprofiles/feature/bgp/policybase/otg_tests/comm_match_action_test/README.md

     * Advertise ipv4 and ipv6 prefixes to DUT port 1 using the following communities:
       * prefix-set-1 with 2 ipv6 and 2 ipv4 routes without communities.
       * prefix-set-2 with 2 ipv6 and 2 ipv4 routes with communities `[5:5, 6:6 ]`.
-      * prefix-set-3 with 2 ipv6 and 2 ipv4 routes with extended communities `[50:500000, 60:600000]`.

 * RT-7.8.1 - Validate prefixes are propagated by DUT
   * For IPv4 and IPv6 prefixes:
     * Observe received prefixes at ATE port-2.
-  * Send traffic from ATE port-2 to all prefix-sets-1,2,3,4.
+  * Send traffic from ATE port-2 to all prefix-sets-1,2.
-    * Verify traffic is received on ATE port 1 for accepted prefixes.
-    * Verify traffic is not received on ATE port 1 for rejected prefixes.
+    * Verify traffic is received on ATE port 1 for all prefixes.
     * Stop traffic

 * RT-7.8.2 - Create policy to set standard community for all routes using OC release 3.x